Skip to content

 1. Webhook node (or CRM-specific trigger)

-• Receives notification when deal status changes
+• Receives deal status change notifications

 • Filters for “Won” status only